Joint Spectral Radius and Path-Complete Graph Lyapunov Functions

-We compared the quality of the bound obtained from certain classes of path-complete graphs, including all path-complete graphs with two nodes on an alphabet of two matrices, and also a certain family of dual path-complete graphs.
-We proposed a specific class of such graphs that appear to work particularly well in practice and proved that the bound obtained from these graphs is invariant under transposition of the matrices and is always within a multiplicative factor of $1/\sqrt[4]{n}$ from the true JSR.
-Finally, we presented two converse Lyapunov theorems, one for the well-known methods of minimum and maximum-of-quadratics Lyapunov functions, and the other for a new class of methods that propose the use of a common quadratic Lyapunov function for a set of words of possibly different lengths.
+We compared the quality of the bound obtained from certain classes of path-complete graphs, including all path-complete graphs with two nodes on an alphabet of two matrices, and also a certain family of dual path-complete graphs. \amal{Among the different path-complete graphs considered in this paper, we observed that the De Bruijn graph and its dual, whose LMIs appear in the earlier work~\cite{LeeD06},~\cite{LeeK09}, have a superior performance on average (but not always).
+Motivated by this fact, we studied these graphs in further detail.
+For example, we showed that stability analysis via these graphs is invariant under transposition of the matrices, results in common min/max-of-quadratics Lyapunov functions, and produces upper bounds on the JSR that are always within a multiplicative factor of $1/\sqrt[4]{n}$ of the true value, already for the first level of the hierarchy.} Finally, we presented two converse Lyapunov theorems, one for the well-known methods of minimum and maximum-of-quadratics Lyapunov functions, and the other for a new class of methods that propose the use of a common quadratic Lyapunov function for a set of words of possibly different lengths.